git/git.github.io/rev_news/drafts/edition-113.md

 * [[ANNOUNCE] Git Merge 2024 CFP deadline extended](https://lore.kernel.org/git/ZqkHxvDx7dlh0RX6@nand.local/)

-  Taylor Blau announced that the Git Merge 2024 CFP (Call For Proposals) limit has been extended by a week from August 1 to August 8.
+  Taylor Blau announced that the Git Merge 2024 CFP (Call For Proposals) limit has been extended by a week from August 1st to August 8th.
-  So there are a few more days are left to propose talks.
+  So there are a few more days left to propose talks.

 * [[ANNOUNCE] Berlin Git Meetup on August 14th, 6pm CEST](https://lore.kernel.org/git/ZqoQcuKz_ynYaBNM@tanuki/)